(1) The following health professionals may enroll with the agency, as defined in WAC

 (b) Medically necessary;

-(c) Within the scope of the eligible client's medical care program;
+(c) Within the scope of the eligible person's medical care program;

-(d) Ordered by a physician, physician's assistant (PA) or an advanced registered nurse practitioner (ARNP);
+(i) A physician, physician assistant (PA), or an advanced registered nurse practitioner (ARNP); or

 (e) Within currently accepted standards of evidence-based medical practice;

-(f) Authorized, as required within this chapter, chapters
+(f) Authorized, as required within this chapter, under chapters 182-501 and 182-502 WAC and the agency's published billing instructions;

 (g) Begun within thirty calendar days of the date ordered;